Jeremy Hunt: News Corporation attempted takeover of BSkyB and Leveson Inquiry

 Hunt was given the quasi-judicial power to adjudicate over the News Corporation takeover bid for BSkyB.
 Hunt chose not to refer the deal to the Competition Commission, announcing on 3 March 2011 that he intended to accept a series of undertakings given by News Corporation, paving the way for the deal to be approved.
 Following a series of scandals concerning phone hacking, a House of Commons motion was planned that called on News Corporation to abandon the bid.
 The bid was eventually dropped.
-Hunt was alleged to have had improper contact with News Corp.
-Emails released to the Leveson Inquiry detailed contacts between Hunt's special advisor Adam Smith and Frédéric Michel, News Corp's director of public affairs and therefore a lobbyist for James Murdoch.
+Hunt was alleged to have had improper contact with News Corporation.
+Emails released to the Leveson Inquiry detailed contacts between Hunt's special advisor Adam Smith and Frédéric Michel, News Corporation's director of public affairs and therefore a lobbyist for James Murdoch.
 The revelations led to calls from the Labour opposition and others for Hunt's resignation.
 Smith, Hunt's special adviser, resigned on 25 April shortly before Hunt made an emergency parliamentary statement in which he said that Smith's contact with Michel was "clearly not appropriate".
 Hunt said Lord Justice Leveson should be able to investigate and rule on the accusations and requested the earliest date possible to give evidence to the Inquiry to set out his side of the story.

 Hunt appeared before the Leveson Inquiry on 31 May 2012, when it emerged that Hunt had himself been in text and private email contact with James Murdoch.
-Journalist Iain Martin claimed that at a 2010 event held at UCL which Murdoch attended he saw Hunt hide behind a tree to avoid being seen by journalists.
+Journalist Iain Martin claimed that at a 2010 event held at UCL, which Murdoch attended, he saw Hunt hide behind a tree to avoid being seen by journalists.
 Hunt later told the Leveson Inquiry that "I thought, this is not the time to have an impromptu interview, so I moved to a different part of the quadrangle... there may or may not have been trees!"

 Lord Justice Leveson cleared Hunt of bias when the report was published, stating that "in some respects, there was much to commend in Mr Hunt's handling of the bid".
 He concluded: "What was not evident from the close consideration of events which the Inquiry undertook was any credible evidence of actual bias on the part of Mr Hunt.
-Whatever he had said, both publicly and in private, about News Corp or the Murdochs, as soon as he was given the responsibility for dealing with the bid the evidence demonstrates a real desire on his part to get it right.
-His actions as a decision maker were frequently adverse to News Corp's interests.
+Whatever he had said, both publicly and in private, about News Corporation or the Murdochs, as soon as he was given the responsibility for dealing with the bid the evidence demonstrates a real desire on his part to get it right.
+His actions as a decision maker were frequently adverse to News Corporation's interests.
 He showed a willingness to follow Ofcom's advice and to take action, to the extent recommended by the regulators, in response to the consultation."